 During the warmer months the large errors in the lee of the Appalachians persisted, and another area spanning the Gulf Coast states developed with errors exceeding 60° at many locations (see Figure below).
 It is possible that the large directional errors in the Gulf Coast states were due in part to frequent convective activity that was unresolved at the model grid scale.
-As with other variables, in D01 the Rocky Mountains caused substantial wind directional errors that in most locations exceeded 70 °.
+As with other variables, in domain 1 the Rocky Mountains caused substantial wind directional errors that in most locations exceeded 70 °.

 July Wind Direction Mean Absolute Error for Domain 2: